Viterbo's conjecture for certain Hamiltonians in classical mechanics: Viterbo's conjecture for a sum of Hamiltonians of pairs of canonical variables

-and $c_{EHZ}(X'_E)\le A_E$, because the critical point of $A$ we have found represents a closed characteristic on the boundary of $X'_E$, which is a sublevel set of the original Hamiltonian. \end{proof}
+Also $c_{EHZ}(X'_E)\le A_E$, because the critical point of $A$ we have found represents a closed characteristic on the boundary of $X'_E$, which is a sublevel set of the original Hamiltonian. \end{proof}

-\begin{remark} Theorems \ref{theorem:even-2-homogeneous} and \ref{theorem:sum-two-dim} need no convexity assumption if just define $c_{EHZ}$ of the set $\{H \le E\}$ as the smallest action of a closed characteristic on its boundary.
-Note that thus defined value should not be called a \emph{symplectic capacity} since the capacities are assumed to be inclusion-monotone. \end{remark}
+\begin{remark} Theorems \ref{theorem:even-2-homogeneous} and \ref{theorem:sum-two-dim} need no convexity assumption if we define $c_{EHZ}$ of the set $\{H \le E\}$ as the smallest action of a closed characteristic on its boundary.
+Note that thus defined value should not be called a \emph{symplectic capacity} since the capacities are assumed to be inclusion preserving. \end{remark}